matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 In the context of threads clients will omit the fallback for rich replies to allow events of any `msgtype` to be sent in a thread.
-Events that can accomodate the fallback for rich replies should include it.
+Events that can accommodate the fallback for rich replies should include it.

 ### Fetch all relations to a thread root